Staff and Contractors

-Bernard is a Director of the Society for Technical Communication and a past President of the Toronto STC.
+Bernard is President of the Society for Technical Communication and a past President of the Toronto STC.
 He is a professor in the continuing education Technical Communications program with Seneca@York, on the advisory board for the Humber College Technical Communications program, and remains active in the STC delivering in-person seminars and online webinars to members around the world.
 He has helped hundreds of companies implement successful publishing solutions.

 France Baril is an Information Architect with a B.A. in Communication from the University of Ottawa and a B.Sc. in Computer Science from Université de Sherbrooke.
 This background along with the fact that she is fluent in more than one language serves her well in a technical publishing industry that embraces evolving content models, new technologies, localization and process automation.

 France has been able to wear many hats in this field of practice: computer programmer, analyst, technical writer, technical localization/translation specialist, documentation architect, and product manager of a Content Management System (CMS) designed for DITA.

 Today she offers her services to organizations that want to profit from her 360° view of the documentation processes and life cycle.
 Whether clients need her to act on one or many levels, she always keeps an eye on systemic coherence and often acts as an interpreter between managers, writers, and developers.